 More recent major improvements have included the expansion of the Apple MacBook 1:1 computer program to all students from Grade 5 and up and becoming a Google School, thereby reducing paper use and printing volume.
-Curriculum revision has continued to be a focus and a more rigorous approach to placement and course offerings has been introduced as the “Passport to Success” under Dr. Steven Ballowe’s guidance.
-TCIS now offers academic challenges to students in grades K-12 that are equal to top international standards recognized around the world.
-TCIS is proud to be “The Best international School in Bangkok”, when you compare academics and tuition.
+Curriculum revision continued to be a focus and a more rigorous approach to placement and course offerings was introduced as the “Passport to Success” under Dr. Steven Ballowe’s guidance.
+TCIS now offers academic challenges to students in grades PK-12 that are equal to top international standards recognized around the world.

 TCIS continues its leadership among international schools in Thailand.
 TCIS is proud of its tradition as a school that emphasizes the value of the Thai language and culture, that is dedicated to the learning of Chinese , and imbuded with a curriculm that is taught in English which positions our students for success.
 Both the classes of 2017 and 2018 were offered more than $1,000,000 in scholarships by colleges and universities they were admitted to.
 During this time 100% of our graduates were admitted to colleges on a global level.